cooscoos/Hoive/README.md

 ### Spiderbug

-Spider can possibly move 3 spaces through other tiles, because distance calc doesn't account for obstacles.
+Spider can probably move 3 spaces through other tiles, because distance calc doesn't account for obstacles.
 Bad.

 Need to write a test for that then figure out how to make it pass.